petzval/btferret/README.md

 clientnode = Node number of the device that sent the packet data = array of packet data bytes datlen = number of bytes in data[] - max 400

+RETURN one of the following

+SERVER_CONTINUE = Wait for another packet
+SERVER_EXIT     = Stop server and disconnect.
+                  If the client is another Mesh Pi it should be running wait_for_disconnect().
+                  If the client is a Windows/Android.. device it may or may not respond to the disconnection immediately.
 ```

 SAMPLE CODE